gabrielpereir4/musicrecommender/README.md

-Use a "credentials.txt" file for providing Spotify's API key
+Use a "credentials.txt" file for providing Spotify's API key and secret